Posted on 13/08/2019 by Donna Newton

-There has been an increased focus on improving diversity and inclusion in organisations throughout the UK, backed by forthcoming Government legislation designed to help close the gender gap and reduce racial bias.
+There has been an increased focus on improving diversity and inclusion in organisations throughout the UK, backed by Government legislation and industry bodies.

 Studies have repeatedly shown that improving diversity and inclusion lifts performance.
 Organisations that do not have inclusive environments see lower employee satisfaction, higher levels of conflict and higher staff turnover.

 Non-profit organisations are also increasingly focussing on diversity and inclusion as methods to help them respond to faster moving and more turbulent environments and create more supportive and productive work places.

 In this blog, we look at some practical tips for helping your organisation boost its employee diversity and inclusion.

 Diversity and inclusion are often mentioned at the same time, but do mean different things.

 Diversity is a representation of many different types of people, including those of different genders, races, abilities, religions, etc. Diversity generally focusses on the differences between people and is sometimes referred to as “the mix”.